rotimi-best/dreamr/README.md

 # Dreamr
-This is a progress web app that allows you to interpret your dreams based on keywords
+This is a progressive web app that allows you to interpret your dreams based on keywords